cesaraustralia/DynamicGridsGtk.jl/README.md

 output = GtkOutput(init; fps=25, showfps=fps, store=false, processor=ColorProcessor())
 ```

-Where init is the init array for the simulation.
+Where `init` is the initialisation array for the simulation, and processor can
+be any `FrameProcessor` from DynamicGrids.jl.
 Keyword arguments are
 optional, with defaults shown above.

 ## Documentation

 See the documentation for [DynamicGrids.jl](https://cesaraustralia.github.io/DynamicGrids.jl/dev/)

+Note: using Gtk on Windows will lead to very slow performance of the REPL and
+IDEs like Atom.
+Use DynamicGridsInteract instead.